 Marketing Tip 3: Canva

 Canva is great if you’re not a designer.
 They have loads of different templates that you can use to create, Facebook, Twitter and Google Plus posts as well as CVs, menus, posters and flyers.
+I think some designers are beginning to worry that Canva will take over their jobs with the amount of templates that are now avialable!

 I use it personally to create my social media postcards – they have so many unique and different designs.
 I tend to choose one and stick with a particular design for the month.
 You can also upload your own imagery so you can use it in the designs too.
 Don’t forget to bring your hex colours from your brand with you when you start using Canva.
 It’s important to use your brand colours across all platforms.